Longshore and Harbor Workers’ Compensation

 - Death benefits and funeral expenses

-Under the law, maritime employees injured on the job have just 30 days to give their employers notice of their injuries.
+The LHWCA requires maritime employees who have been injured at work to notify their employers of the injury within 30 days.
 The law also requires that a formal claim for benefits be filed with the Department of Labor within one year from the date of the injury.